 The INTERDEM Academy fellowship covers expenses for travel and housing for a period of 3-6 months.
 There are two annual calls to submit applications for travel fellowships.
-The new call for applications will be announced in September 2018.

 The experiences of Antonio Garcia, a PhD student from the University of Salamanca who has received an INTERDEM Academy fellowship to visit the research group of Prof Martin Orrell at University College London in 2014, are detailed here.
 Hanneke Beerens went on an exchange between Maastricht University and the School of Dementia at Bradford University in 2015 to work with the group of Prof Murna Downs, and you can read all about it here.

 INTERDEM Academy is a network of young researchers exploring psychosocial interventions for dementia under the supervision of INTERDEM members.
 Membership is free of charge and will enable you to take part in our events, and/or to apply for one of our travel fellowships.

 INTERDEM Academy Membership is open to those who:

 - are currently fulfilling a PhD or post-doc position on psychosocial research in dementia

 - are affiliated with or supervised by a recognized INTERDEM member